Chubek/chubek/README.md

 ## My AI-Generated Application

-I still toild over my AI-generated application.
+I still toil and fether over my AI-generated application.
 I plan them out, I scaffold the directory, I write some of the code, and most importantly, I test them out.
 Fuzzing and unittesting.
 I do not say "Be it, and it become".
 Still, I spend a lot less effort on my AG-generated applications, so it would be dishonest to mix them in with my hand-made software.

 One thing I do with my AI-generated applications is, that I try to innovate.
 The earlier ones on top of the list are your basic warm up, but as we go further, I decide to make more and more innovative applications.